Rogue-1/HTB/Mobile/APKey.md

 ### Tools: apktool, jadx-gui, android studio, visual studio

-I had to install a few tools to finish this challenge.
+Since pwnbox does not natively come with important Moible challenge tools I had to install a few to finish this challenge.

 ```console
 └──╼ [★]$ Sudo apt install jadx